 that isn’t necessary; anything that might distract you.
 And if you want

 to automatically enable Goyo every time you open a .txt or .md file?

 autocmd away from easily achieving that and more.

-If you've ever usedor iA Writer, you're probably familiar with one of their best features: highlighting only the paragraph you're currently working on.
+If you’ve ever used FocusWriter or iA Writer, you’re probably familiar with one of their best features: highlighting only the paragraph you’re currently working on.
 Everything that comes before or after this paragraph is reduced in opacity, further aiding focus.
 This is exactly what Limelight sets out to do, and it does it well.
-While Limelight can only highlight paragraphs, the community appears to have made with single-line/sentence highlighting.
+While Limelight can only highlight paragraphs, the community appears to have made some progress with single-line/sentence highlighting.

 I suppose Wordy is the Grammarly of Vim.
 Allow me to sacrifice my own words to serve a demonstration, using just one of Wordy’s command arguments:

 :Wordy weak.
 The words in this paragraph which are highlighted are those Wordy considers ‘weak’.
 (As you can see, it’s not entirely accurate.)